nextcloud/talk-android/CONTRIBUTING.md

 ## Release cycle

-* Releases are planned every ~2 months, with 6 weeks of developing and 2 weeks of stabilising
+* Feature releases are planned every ~2 months, with 6 weeks of developing and 2 weeks of stabilising
 * after feature freeze a public release candidate on play store and f-droid is released
 * ~2 weeks testing, bug fixing
 * release final version on f-droid and play store